lupyuen/lupyuen.github.io/src/pr.md

 ![TODO](https://lupyuen.github.io/images/pr-title.jpg)

 This article explains how I prepared my Pull Requests for submission to [__Apache NuttX RTOS__](https://nuttx.apache.org/docs/latest/index.html).
-So if we're contributing code to NuttX, just follow these steps and things will (probably) go hunky dory!
+So if we're contributing code to NuttX, just follow these steps and things will (probably) go Hunky Dory!

+(Like the fish)

-Before we begin, please check out the official __Development Workflow__ for NuttX...
+Before we begin, please swim over to the official __Development Workflow__ for NuttX...

 -   [__"NuttX Development Workflow"__](https://nuttx.apache.org/docs/latest/contributing/workflow.html)

 OK let's dive in!
+(Like the fish)

 ![Create Fork](https://lupyuen.github.io/images/pr-fork.png)